Filiz Akın: 1962–1975

-Umutsuzlar, Ankara Ekspresi, Utanç, Dağlar Kızı Reyhan and Yankesici Kız were among her most famous movies.
+Tatlı Dillim, Yumurcak, Umutsuzlar, Ankara Ekspresi, Utanç, Dağlar Kızı Reyhan and Yankesici Kız were among her most famous movies.
 In 1971, for her role in Ankara Ekspresi she won the best actress award at the 8th International Antalya Film Festival.
 From May 1962 to September 1972, she starred in more than 105 films.
 After appearing in 116 films Akın ended her cinema career in 1975.
-Together with actors Türkan Şoray, Hülya Koçyiğit and Fatma Girik, she left a mark on Turkish cinema and has been accepted as one of the four influential actresses of her time.
+Together with actors Türkan Şoray, Hülya Koçyiğit and Fatma Girik, she left a mark on Turkish cinema and was accepted as one of the four influential actresses of her time.

 In 1965, her son İlker from her first marriage to Türker İnanoğlu was born.
 During this period the family resided at Şişli.
 In 1974, the couple divorced after 10 years of marriage.

 1975–1982

 After ending her cinema career, she played in Istanbul Bank's commercials and in 1977 she presented the music program Podyum Show on TRT.
 In 1979, she took a role in Haldun Dormen'in play Bir Ayrılık.

-In 1979, she performed as a headliner at the Izmir International Fair.
+In 1979, she performed as a headliner at the İzmir International Fair.

 In September 1979 she was stabbed in the leg by an attacker while entering the İzmir Efes Hotel.
 The attacker who was captured immediately, said to the prosecutor that he was in love with Filiz Akın but after she refused his advances, he decided to stab her.
 He later changed his confession and said that he was asked by mafia boss Mehmet Nabi İnciler to perform this act.
 Filiz Akın survived the attack with a slight wound and at the same night appeared on stage.

 1982–2002

-For 11 years, Akın lived in Neuilly and Bougival in Paris, and then moved to the Turkish embassy in Paris for the next 4 years, making her stay in France 15 years.
+For 11 years, Akın lived in Neuilly and Bougival in Paris, and then moved to the Turkish embassy in Paris for the next four years, making her stay in France 15 years.

 In 1982, she married Bubi Rubinstein.
 They divorced in 1993 after 11 years of marriage.

+In 1989, she played in series "Geçmiş Bahar Mimozaları".

 In May 1994, she married chief of the National Intelligence Organization Sönmez Köksal in Ankara.

 After marriage, the couple settled in Ankara.
 The witnesses to their marriage were President Süleyman Demirel and Speaker of the Grand National Assembly of Turkey Hüsamettin Cindoruk.

-Her husband Sönmez Köksal was appointed as ambassador to France in February 1998 and for 4 years they lived at the Turkish embassy in Paris.
+Her husband, Sönmez Köksal, was appointed as ambassador to France in February 1998 and for four years they lived at the Turkish embassy in Paris.
 To promote Turkey and its culture in Paris, she organized a Turkish-Ottoman products exhibition in La Fayette, and Lale Park and Turkish Painters Exhibition in Bagatelle.
 These actions made Filiz Akın a cultural ambassador, who with her efforts influenced the French by Turkish culture.

-In 1991, her father Sami Akın died in İzmir.
+In 1991, her father, Sami Akın, died in İzmir.